 Q: My dog is well trained and obedient with me so, but aggressive in other situations?A: Aggression is seldom about a particular dog’s obedience to the owner.
 That is why basic obedience, while an important part of every dog’s life, is not a cure for aggression.
 The root cause of aggressive behavior often goes much deeper and it is usually caused by fear, defensiveness, conflict or anxiety.

 Q: How often to do you treat aggressive animals?A: Aggression is the most common canine behavior problem seen by veterinary behaviorists across the United States and Canada.
-Aggression cases typically constitute about 80% to85% of a typical veterinary behaviorist’s practice.
-Dr. Berger’s practice is no different.
-Among her canine patients, aggression is the most common owner complaint.
+Aggression cases typically constitute about 80% to 85% of a typical veterinary behaviorist’s practice.
+Our practice is no different.
+Among our canine patients, aggression is the most common owner complaint.
 Among feline patients, aggression is the second most common complaint, after inappropriate elimination.

 Q: What is your success rate?A: As noted above, success depends on many factors, including the diagnosis, owner compliance, the severity and chronicity of the disease, and the dog’s environment.
 Typically owners have reported a dramatic decrease in aggression when the behavior modification plan is followed.